bayegaspard/QGPT/README.md

 # QGPT
-We leverage the opensource llama2 to build QGPT
+We leverage the open-source llama2 to build QGPT
 ## Download pre-trained weights

-⚠️ **7/18: We're aware of people encountering a number of download issues today.
-Anyone still encountering issues should remove all local files, re-clone the repository, and [request a new download link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
-It's critical to do all of these in case you have local corrupt files.
-When you receive the email, copy *only* the link text - it should begin with https://download.llamameta.net and not with https://l.facebook.com, which will give errors.**
+**We downloaded the pre-trained models via this form [request a new download link](https://ai.meta.com/resources/models-and-libraries/llama-downloads/). **

-In order to download the model weights and tokenizer, please visit the [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and accept our License.
+To download the model weights and tokenizer, please visit the [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

 ### Access on Hugging Face

-We are also providing downloads on [Hugging Face](https://huggingface.co/meta-llama).
-You must first request a download from the Meta AI website using the same email address as your Hugging Face account.
-After doing so, you can request access to any of the models on Hugging Face and within 1-2 days your account will be granted access to all versions.
+This is an alternative link to download the model weights [Hugging Face](https://huggingface.co/meta-llama).

 ## Setup